-Dew Point: No issues found with the port and starboard dew point sensors.
+Latitude/Longitude: No issues found with the latitude and longitude data.

-Humidity: No issues found with the port and starboard humidity sensors.
+Humidity: No issues found with the humidity data.

-Rain: Minor discrepancies were found between the port and starboard rain sensors, these differences were less than 0.1mm which is within the ±1.0mm accuracy of the instrument.
-A single occurrence of a large difference > 5mm was found between 09-Nov-2019 04:06:30 to 09-Nov-2019 05:00:00 (1 hour) portRain was marked as suspect.
+Rain: Minor discrepancies were found between the port and starboard rain sensors, these differences were less than 0.8mm which is within the ±1.0mm accuracy of the instrument.